 What Adoptive Parents Will Tell Your Child About You

-Even if you don’t want to stay in contact with the adoptive family after the adoption, your child will still learn about you from their parents, to whatever amount the adoptive parents know about you.
+If you don’t want to stay in contact with the adoptive family after the adoption, your child will still learn about you from their parents to whatever extent the adoptive parents know about you.
 Your child will know whatever facts about you that you would like them to know.
 They will know that you love them and chose adoption because of that love.

 If you choose an open adoption, you’ll be able to tell your child yourself about why you chose adoption.
 This option lets you and your child get to know one another directly.
 Many birth mothers keep a relationship with their child and the adoptive parents, which can feel much like an extended family.